shawnohare/conf-archive/README.md

 be automated are specifically made manual.
 It is our experience that automatation maintenance costs increase hyper-linearly with volatility.

-Dotfiles are generally organized topically.
+config files are generally organized topically.

 # Installation